Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 The main organic and mineral substances that make up the cell;

-The main habitats of living organisms;
+Main habitats of living organisms;

-Natural zones of our planet, their inhabitants.
+Natural areas of our planet and their inhabitants.

-Human ancestors, their specific traits, Lifestyle;
+Human ancestors, their character traits, Lifestyle;

-Major environmental challenges facing modern humanity;
+Major environmental issues facing modern humanity;

-The rules of human behavior in dangerous situations natural origin;
+Rules of human behavior in dangerous situations natural origin;

 Students should be able to: